 What is the Best DMS for ProSeries Software?

 ProSeries is best-of-breed tax preparation software.
 Your practice needs an equally capable document management system (DMS).
 What DMS integrates best with ProSeries?
 What features matter the most?
 What should you avoid?
-In this article, we'll walk you through the main considerations and give you our recommendation for the best DMS for ProSeries software: FileCenter.
+In this article, we'll walk you through the main considerations and give you our recommendation for the best DMS for ProSeries software: FileCenter DMS.
 Read on to see why.

 DMS for ProSeries Software Summary